suchard-group/approximate_substitution_gradient_supplement/piBUSS/README.md

 ## Dependencies
 The posterior-predictive simulations require:
-- piBUSS (which is already available to users who have followed the instructions for installing BEAST in the main README)
+- piBUSS (which is already available to users who have followed the instructions for installing BEAST in the main README).
 - R, including the package `phangorn` (and all its dependencies).
 The versions need not be particularly recent.

 ## File overview